vishwajeetdabholkar/csv-to-tsv-python-code/README.md

 # csv-to-tsv-python-code
-Simple code to convert a comma separated file to tab separated file using python
+Simple code to convert a comma separated file to tab separated file using python native libraries